 Celts were some of the earliest inhabitants of Avila.
 Later came the Romans and absorbed or ‘romanized’ the Celts.
-Avila wasn’t an important Roman city so there aren’t many Roman relics here.
+Avila wasn’t an important Roman city, so there aren’t many Roman relics here.
 But if you are keen on all things Roman, you can see a beautiful Roman sculpture of Triton and Nereida from the 3rd century BC in the Avila Museum (Museo de Avila)

-It was finally re-conquered in 1088 by Raymond of Burgundy who commissioned the construction of a stone frontier town and built the walls that still stand today.
+Avila was finally re-conquered in 1088 by Raymond of Burgundy, who commissioned the construction of a stone frontier town and built the walls that still stand today.

-As you stroll along Avila’s medieval streets, make your way to Plaza del Mercado Chico which lies in the heart of the Old Town.
+As you stroll along Avila’s medieval streets, make your way to Plaza del Mercado Chico, which lies in the heart of the Old Town.
 The square is framed by arcades on three sides and the church of San Juan Baptist on the fourth.
 It is these arcades that remind people of Plaza Mayor in Madrid, but if you hear references to Plaza Mayor in Avila, they refer to Plaza del Mercado Chico.

 Another interesting building at the plaza is the Avila Town Hall.

 Built by the order of Barefoot Carmelites in the early 17th century, the Iglesia-Convento de Santa Teresa is the primary shrine of St. Teresa in Avila.
-It was built over the birthplace of St Teresa and there is a room – The Chapel of Birth, inside the church where St Teresa’s bedroom has been preserved.
+It was built over the house where St Teresa was born, and there is a room – The Chapel of Birth, inside the church where St Teresa’s bedroom has been preserved.

 The chapel next door houses various relics associated with St Teresa: the sole of one of her sandals, the cord she used for self-flagellation and… a finger from her right hand!

-The square outside the church is filled with many benches and there is a cute statue of St Teresa perched on one of them.
+The square outside the church, Plazza de Santa Teresa is filled with many benches and there is a cute statue of St Teresa perched on one of them.

 Directly across the square and the church of St Teresa is another monolithic gate in the town wall – the Gate of Santa Teresa (Puerta de La Santa Teresa).
 Walk through it – it looks even more impressive from the outside.
 Unlike the round towers of the Gate of St Vincent, at this gate, the towers are square.